Nicole-Hong/LHL_Final_Project_NLP/README.md

 For the development the base model, there were two separate procedures for the project workflow as follows:
 * __Text classification:__ I followed the general processes for developing NLP using supervised machine learning, deep learning and transformer models
-* __Sentiment Analysis:__ subsequent to text classification, the Vader Sentiment Lexicon was downloaded, and using this pre-trained model, sentiment scores on Kaggle train dataset were computed, which were then used for various analysis such as disaster classification / ratings, tppic modeling and URL extraction
+* __Sentiment Analysis:__ subsequent to text classification, the Vader Sentiment Lexicon was downloaded, and using this pre-trained model, sentiment scores on Kaggle train dataset were computed, which were then used for various analysis such as disaster classification / ratings, topic modeling and URL extraction

 ![Project Workflow](https://github.com/Nicole-Hong/NLP_DisasterClassification_Sentiment_Analysis/blob/main/images/image_workflow.JPG)